 Intended Outcomes for the course

-3. Develop health policies, programs, and care plans to ensure a safe and healthy aging process.
+- Use social research to analyze and develop health policies, programs, and care plans to ensure a safe and healthy aging process.

 Outcome Assessment Strategies